Darrion Thornburgh

 A cornerstone result of Erdős, Ginzburg, and Ziv (EGZ) states that any sequence of \(2n − 1\) elements in \(\mathbb{Z}/n\) contains a zero-sum subsequence of length \(n\).
 While algebraic techniques have predominated in deriving many deep generalizations of this theorem over the past sixty years, here we introduce topological approaches to zero-sum problems which have proven fruitful in other combinatorial contexts.
 Our main result (1) is a topological criterion for determining when any \(\mathbb{Z}/n\)- coloring of an n-uniform hypergraph contains a zero-sum hyperedge.
 In addition to applications for Kneser hypergraphs, for complete hypergraphs our methods recover Olson’s generalization of the EGZ theorem for arbitrary finite groups.
 Furthermore, we (2) give a fractional generalization of the EGZ theorem with applications to balanced set families and (3) provide a constrained EGZ theorem which imposes combinatorial restrictions on zero-sum sequences in the original result.

-successor How Many Cards Should You Lay Out in a Game of EvenQuads: A Detailed Study of Caps in AG(n,2)
+How Many Cards Should You Lay Out in a Game of EvenQuads: A Detailed Study of Caps in AG(n,2)

 Julia Crager, Felicia Flores, Timothy E. Goldberg, Lauren L. Rose, Daniel Rose-Levine, Darrion Thornburgh, Raphael Walker